 The project helps EU Citizens and their family members obtain the appropriate status after the UK exited the European Union.
 If you know or have service users who fit the criteria – such as elderly, disabled, looked after/separated children, durable partners, victims of domestic violence etc. you may refer them to our service.

 We will also offer;

 - Document scanning services to EU Nationals and their family members who do not have a scanning

 device or cannot use one,

-- Training for your organisation under the EUSSCC project to help your teams get to grips with the Home Office’s EU Settled Status Scheme.
+- Training for your organisation under the EUSSCC project to help your teams get to work clients who need support with the Home Office’s EU Settled Status Scheme.